-Most of us have heard something about the Internet2 initiative which linked numerous universities in a high-speed computing network.
-Probably more people are familiar with the Internet2 initiative than with the National Lambda Rail which was later to arrive on the computing scene.
+Most of you have heard something about the Internet2 initiative which linked numerous universities in a high-speed computing network.
+Probably more people are familiar with the Internet2 initiative than with the National Lambda Rail (NLR) which was later to arrive on the computing scene.
 The National Lambda Rail (NLR) was formed by 15 Internet2 members in 2003 to create a fiber optic based network that would address the Internet2 limitations that resulted from use of managed services from telecommunications companies.
 The NLR network motivated Internet2 to move its network services to a fiber optic network infrastructure in 2007.
-Recently, there has been much talk about the merger between Internet2 and the NLR.
-However, it does not appear the merger is imminent at this time.

 The Arkansas Research and Education Optical Network (AREON)